Top 6 Travel Cards in Malaysia 2026

 3. Multi currency travel card like Wise card

-Some specialist money transfer providers offer cheaper and more flexible alternatives to the travel cards commonly issued by traditional banks.
+Some specialist money transfer and financial providers offer alternatives to the travel cards commonly issued by traditional banks.
 These include the Wise account and card, which is available for Malaysian customers.

 We’ll look at the Wise card and a few other options in more detail in a moment - first, here’s an overview of the cards we’ll profile: